Our Team

 Samantha Thedin, Ph.D.

-Dr. Samantha Thedin is a Licensed Clinical Psychologist at Wolff Child Psychology.
-She received her M.S. and Ph.D. in Clinical Psychology from The Pennsylvania State University.
+Dr. Samantha Thedin is a Clinical Psychologist who received her M.S. and Ph.D. in Clinical Psychology from Pennsylvania State University.
 Dr. Thedin completed her APA-accredited predoctoral internship in child and family clinical psychology at the Aurora Mental Health Center in Colorado.
 She has experience working with children, ranging from early childhood to late adolescence, and their parents.
 Her clinical training and experiences have focused on providing evidence-based assessment and psychotherapy for children and adolescents with a broad range of presenting concerns, including emotional and behavioral concerns, trauma, ADHD, learning disorders, and Autism Spectrum Disorder.
 Dr. Thedin has experience using evidence-based treatments including Cognitive-Behavioral Therapy, Dialectical Behavioral Therapy, Parent-Child Interaction Therapy, and Parent Management Training.

 Dr. Thedin is passionate about working with children and their families.
 She sees assessments as a collaborative and comprehensive process to identify a child’s unique strengths and areas of growth.
 She employs a strengths-based trauma-informed approach to promote positive change.